JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 #### 🔊 Sounds

-All sounds were created and downloaded from [jsfxr](https://sfxr.me/) for the following sound effects:
+All sounds were created and downloaded from [jsfxr](https://sfxr.me/) for the following sound effects (subject to change):

 - [playerShoot](./assets/sounds/playerShoot.wav)
 - [playerDeath](./assets/sounds/playerDeath.wav)